 The main caves at the park are both show caves, so they are lit during the day.
 This means that you can leave the flashlights at home (unless you want to peak in some dark corners.
 Than Lot Noi cave also has a wooden boardwalk that runs through it, so it’s not very slippery.

-The park offers camping and there is a small cafe and toilet facilities available to visitors.
+The park offers camping, and there are a small cafe and toilet facilities available to visitors.

 Erawan National Park